coinkite/BBQr/BBQr.md

 until your letter is assigned.

-Note that J (JSON) and U (unicode) still require the data to be treated as binary and encoded in Hex or Base36.
+Note that J (JSON) and U (unicode) still require the data to be treated as binary and encoded in Hex or Base32.

 ## Advanced Encodings

-The default encoding for the data of the QR's is HEX, and the 3rd character in the header selects that format.
+The easier encoding for the data of the QR's is HEX, and the 3rd character in the header selects that format if it is `H`.

 Using HEX encoding inside alphanumeric encoding of the QR yields data transfer rate comparable to the QR code's native binary rate,